Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Experiments

-Subsequently, the distortion level is determined as the difference between the relative loudness of the perturbation $\delta$ and the audio signal $x$, defined as:

-assuming equal lengths of $x$ and $\delta$. \item \textbf{SNR\(_\text{Seg}\)}: The Segmental Signal-to-Noise Ratio quantifies noise energy in decibels over the entire audio signal.
-This metric is determined by calculating energy ratios of individual frames and averaging them, aligning more closely with human auditory perception compared to the non-segmental approach \cite{mermelstein1979evaluation}.

-where \(M\) represents the number of frames in a signal, \(F\) is the frame length, \(X\) denotes the clean audio signal, and \(\delta\) the adversarial perturbation, assuming equal lengths of \(X\) and \(\delta\). \end{itemize}
+To assess adversarial robustness, we first generated adversarial examples for the three different attack types (C\&W, Alzantot, and Kenansville) described above.
+To assess the strength of the adversarial examples, we compare the success rate of adversarial attacks against our models (see Eq.~\ref{eq2}) and analyze the WER (see Eq.~\ref{eq1}).
+For the untargeted black-box adversarial attacks, the ground truth serves as the reference; that is, the attack is considered stronger for a higher WER and lower success rate.
+For adversarial examples generated by the targeted white-box attack C\&W, we use the target transcription as ground truth.
+Thus, the lower the WER and the higher the success rate, the stronger the attack.

+Additionally, for the C\&W and Alzantot attacks, we evaluate the computational complexity of generating adversarial examples by recording the first hit, defined as the number of iterations required to craft the first successful adversarial example.

-Higher values of dB\(_{\text{x}}\) and SNR\(_\text{Seg}\) indicate a lower amount of added noise.
+We employ three distinct types of distortion measurements to quantify the imperceptibility of adversarial perturbations.
+If the perturbations are perceptible by humans, they can easily be spotted.
+Higher values of dB\(_{\text{x}}\), SI-SDR, and SNR\(_\text{Seg}\) indicate a lower amount of added noise.
 In the context of evaluating adversarial robustness in ASR systems, we expect these values to be lower for models trained with augmentation methods, indicating that these models require more noise for adversarial samples to succeed.

-For targeted adversarial examples, such as those generated by the C\&W method, the reference text for WER and success rate calculations correspond to the malicious target transcription.
-From the attacker's perspective, targeted attacks aim to minimize WER and maximize success rate relative to the target transcription.
-This comprehensive approach allows us to dissect the nuances of adversarial robustness, understanding the trade-offs between attack efficacy, computational expense, and stealthiness in the context of our SpeechBrain models.
+Tracking this set of different metrics allows us to dissect the nuances of adversarial robustness, understanding the trade-offs between attack efficacy, computational expense, and perceptibility in the context of our SpeechBrain models.